Eighonet/REIGNNv1/REIGNN/README.md

 # REIGNN

-The folder with the model & test .ipynb
+Folder with the model & test .ipynb